 Block Management Service Charges Explained

 One of the things that leaseholders and landlords rarely come to terms with are service charges.
-The following article will explain the main provisions that have been set by the law.
+The following article explained the main provisions that have been set by the law.

 What are service charges?